spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/diagnostic-tools.md

 tags: ["edge"]
 ---

-Local UI includes the ping and trace-route diagnostic tools.
-These tools have the same functionality as the command-line tools ping and trace-route, but in a web interface.
+Local UI includes the ping and traceroute diagnostic tools.
+These tools have the same functionality as the command-line tools, but are accessible through a web interface.
 You can use these diagnostic tools to help troubleshoot network issues without having to establish an SSH connection to your Edge host.

-In air-gapped environments, you can use thee tools to verify connection to an endpoint within the network.
-For air-gapped clusters with proxy or in connected environments, you can use these tools verify connection to an endpoint outside the network, based on the scope of the connectivity.
-These tools are useful to check if the Edge Host can connect to the internet or an external registry or to make sure it's an air-gapped environment with no external connectivity.
+In air-gapped environments, you can use these tools to verify the connection to an endpoint within the network.
+For air-gapped clusters with proxy or in connected environments, you can use these tools to verify the connection to an endpoint outside the network, based on the scope of the connectivity.
+For example, these tools are useful to check if the Edge Host can connect to the internet or an external registry or to make sure there is no external connectivity in an air-gapped environment.

-## Use ping to test network connection
+## Use Ping to Test Network Connection

 ### Prerequisites

 - You have access to local UI.

-### Use ping to check connection to a specific endpoint
+### Use Ping to Check Connection to a Specific Endpoint

 1. Log in to the [local UI](./access-console.md).